Gersondelacruzdeveloper/Milestone-Project2/README.md

 The portfolio’s favicon, displayed on the web Brower’s tab, allows the user to identify the website by sight.

-**Header**
-- ***Porfolio Logo***: Simple logo created using HTML and CSS by my own width a touch of animation which make is unique.
-This allows the user to instantly recognise the companies brand.
-- **Navigation Bar**: allows the user to navigate through the site easily.
-Fully responsive it condenses to a 'hamburger icon' for a more streamlined appearance on tablet and mobile devices.

-**Line data simulator**
-  - The project has a vertical line that simulate data passing constantly, this vertical line is on every page.
+**More Features**

+- *** Game Logo ***: The logo of the game is the Harry Potter title.
+Designed in a Harry Potter font that is recognizable across all franchises.

+- **Contact Page**: Allow the user to Contact me for any enquiries through.

 **Footer**

 Each page has a fixed footer at the bottom.
-This provides GitHub link, LinkedIn link, and WhatsApp link to message directly if desired. furthermore, it has a download link for the CV, and to the right it contains the copyright at my name.
+This provides GitHub link, LinkedIn link, and icon to go to contact page to message directly if desired.
+Furthermore, it has an Instruction icon when it clicks a modal show up and provide information and rules about the game, and to the right it contains the copyright at my name.

 #### Index.html (home)features
-  - Small paragraph introducing myself:  this welcomes the potential employers to my portfolio.
-  - My name with a big font-size.
-  - Full-Stack Developer as occupation
-  - A 50% border radius image of myself.
-  - Nice and long paragraph with a bit of more details about me.
+  -  Name of the game in a large decorative font, this is the first thing the player see when opening the game.
+  - The main character flying across the page.
+  -  Simple user-friendly icons for the user to navigate easily.
+  - A button to start the game
+  - A footer with icons and links
-#### Skills.html features
+#### game.html features
-  - Title and a subtitle
+  - Title giving instruction.
+  - Level 1 showing 8 cards,
+  - level two with 16 cards,
+  - level three with 24 cards all identical with the Harry potter theme.
-  - Animated progress bar with icons inside each bar and language or framework.
+  - A footer with icons and links
+  - Top left-hand corner feature a flag poll that counts down to 30s.
+  - Top right of the screen has a harry potter awl carrying mail that shows the game
-#### Experience.html features
+#### contact.html features
+  - Title encoraging user to send a mesage.
+  - A well structured contact form.
-  - Bitle representing what the page is about.
+  - A Image representing a buttom that send the mesage
+  - A footer with icons and links
+#### contact-response.html features
+  - Has a positive message comfirming to the user that their message has been sent.
+  - A botton that redirect the user back home if desired.
-  - Bullet points with different dates and positions.
+  - A footer with icons and links

-#### Projects.html features
+#### contact-error-response.html features
-  - Title representing what the page is about.
-  - Card showing different projects done, and what languages were used for the particular project.
+  - Has a message informing the user that their message has not been sent.
+  - A botton that redirect the user back to contact if desired to try again.
+  - A footer with icons and links

-#### Contact.html features
+  #### 404.html features
-  - Title representing what the page is about.
-  - Card showing different basic contact info like Address, Social Profile,Email and Phone number.
+  - Has a message informing the user that the page they are loking for does not exist.
+  - A botton that redirect the user back home if desired.
-  -  A traditional Contact form
+  - A footer with icons and links

 ### Future Feature Considerations
   - For adding future features I would like to implement a login and logout functionality and create a review system that allow users that I work with to leave a review about me.

+- At the bottom of the screen the player will find the same icons as in the landing page with one extra icon "the sounds icon" to mute and unmute the game.
+- A simple instructions tell the player how to playe the game.
+- The contact me page is uses the same theme as all the other pages.
+- Player are able to easilly write their details and ask their questions to me.

 ## Technologies Used